mxgoai/mxgo-core/ENV_VARIABLES.md

 # 🔧 Environment Variables Reference

-This document provides a comprehensive guide to all environment variables used in MXTOAI.
+This document provides a comprehensive guide to all environment variables used in MXGo .

 ## 📋 Quick Setup Checklist